HamedBabaei/LLMs4OL/README.md

 |WN18RR, UMLS (NCI only), GeoNames, Schema.Org | A, B, C | [`FSL/templates.py`](FSL/templates.py) |

 ## How to run tasks
+To make each task behave separately as an encapsulated module, we have created separated directories for datasets as well as tasks and each task consists of a `test_auto.sh` shell script that automatically runs zero-shot testing on all the task datasets and produces results that will be stored in `TaskX/results/DATASET_NAME/` directory.
+Also, you can easily run any model on your desired input dataset by running `test_manual.sh` and it will ask for the dataset, output logs to store outputs, as well as model name and device (CPU or GPU).
+For each of the important direcotries  we produced the `test.py` scripts which will be called in `test_manual.sh` and `test_auto.sh` multiple times on different datasets.
+The strucutre of `TaskA`, `TaskB`, and `TaskC` directories are presented as follows (`LLMs4OL/TaskX` directory):

 ```
 .
 └── LLMs4OL
     ├── FSL
+    │   ├── ....
-    │   ├── ...
+    │   ├── trainer.py
     │   └── train_eval_fsl.sh
     ├── TaskX
     │   ├── ...
     │   ├── results
     │   |   ├── dataset1
-    |   |   ├── dataset2
     |   |   └── ....
     │   ├── ...
     │   ├── test.py
     │   ├── test_auto.sh
+    │   ├── test_manual.sh
-    │   └── test_manual.sh
+    │   └── README.md
     ...
 ```

-To make each task behave separately as an encapsulated module, we have created separated directories for datasets as well as tasks and each task consists of a `test_auto.sh` shell script that automatically runs zero-shot testing on all the task datasets and produces results that will be stored in `TaskX/results/DATASET_NAME/` directory.
-Also, you can easily run any model on your desired input dataset by running `test_manual.sh` and it will ask for the dataset, output logs to store outputs, as well as model name and device (CPU or GPU).
-For each of the important direcotries `TaskA`, `TaskB`, `TaskC`, and `FSL` we produced the `test_py` scripts which will be called in `test_manual.sh` and `test_auto.sh` multiple times on different datasets.
-All the details
+The `train_eval_fsl.sh` in the `FSL` directory runs `trainer.py` for representative datasets and then walks through `TaskX` directories and calls `test.py` for evaluation of trained models for each dataset.
+How to run models in detail is described tasks directories readme.md files.

 ## Requirements